 After the pre-screening, surviving observations are passed into the main IFS screening process.
 Here, data contaminated by significant cloud or rain signals must be removed before being supplied to the 4D-Var minimization in the clear-sky assimilation scheme.
 Microwave radiances from the SSM/I(S), TMI are checked in routine RAD1CEMIS and a flag set if significant contamination is identified.
-The detection is based on a cloud liquid water regression algorithm.
-For other microwave radiances (AMSU-A/B) rain contamination is detected by scene classification based on observed window channel values inside AMSU_SFC.
-For infrared radiances the test for clouds is done in routine CLOUD_DETECT for AIRS/IASI and routine HIRS_CLD for HIRS.
-The former is based on the algorithm described in McNally and Watts 2003.
-The latter is described in Kelly 2007.
-In both cases the aim is to identify which infrared channels can be used in a particular scene and which must be rejected - neither search simply for fully clear scenes.
-For both the microwave and infrared data, if cloud or rain is detected and the rejection flag is set - these observations will not influence any bias evolution in the VARBC.
+The detection is based on a cloud liquid water regression algorithm .
+For other microwave radiances (AMSU-A/B) rain contamination is detected by scene classification based on observed window channel values inside AMSU\SFC.
+For infrared radiances the test for clouds is done in routine CLOUD\DETECT for AIRS/IASI and routine HIRS\CLD for HIRS.
+The former is based on the algorithm described in McNally and Watts (2003).
+The latter is described in Kelly (2007).
+In both cases the aim is to identify which infrared channels can be used in a particular scene and which must be rejected.
+For both the microwave and infrared data, if cloud or rain is detected and the rejection flag is set - these observations will not influence any aspects of the analysis including bias parameter evolution in the VARBC.